SAH Inclusion, Diversity, Equity, Accountability, and Sustainability (IDEAS) Initiative

 - Proactively soliciting articles, keynote speakers and conference sessions on a variety of topics that focus on marginalized groups and structural racism including immigration, gender studies, race studies, feminism, minorities, effects of climate change on minority populations, and architectural histories of underrepresented cultures and regions.

-This is underway with the organization of the Montreal 2021 conference; review of SAH publications, fellowships and awards; the creation of SAH Affiliate Groups; and initiation of new online programs.
+This is underway with the organization of the SAH 2022 Pittsburgh conference; review of SAH publications, fellowships and awards; the creation of SAH Affiliate Groups; and initiation of new online programs.

 - Reflecting on SAH’s institutional history to better understand how the organization has contributed to unconscious bias and structural racism.